dariopalminio/hello-world-with-module-federation/README.md

 # hello-world-with-module-federation
+This repository is educational.
 The hello-world-with-module-federation is an example of Micro Frontends with Module Federation, React and Typescript.
 This a POC(Proof of Concept) project it may not look great, but that's not the point in our case.
-It's just a simple example of how to fetch a component from a micro-frontend and how to use a context state (which in our case is a user) from other micro-frontend.
+It's just a simple example of how to fetch components from micro-frontends and how to use a context state (which in our case is a user) from a micro-frontend.

 # How do you create both applications?